-SGS AXYS Laboratory - Perfluorinated Compounds (PFCs)
+SGS AXYS Lab – PFCs

-Shading is used to highlight compounds detected at all sites (N = 4) (light yellow) and compounds not detected at any sites (dark blue), for each sample type.
+* Light yellow shading and asterisk are used to highlight compounds detected at all sites (N = 4).

+** Dark blue shading and double asterisk are used to highlight compounds not detected at any sites, for each sample type.